nekop/jboss-script-service/README.md

 TODO
 ----

-* Add other language support, currently only JavaScript
+* Add other languages support, currently only JavaScript
 * Allow "service" style scripts that support lifecycle methods and expose as JMX MBean